Narendra (IAF officer): Post-Independence

-On 4 November 1947, Narendra was promoted to the acting rank of Air Commodore, the third Indian to hold the rank - after Subroto Mukerjee and Aspy Engineer.
-He was appointed the Air Officer Commanding No.2 Training Group, the precursor to the Training Command.
+On 4 November 1947, Narendra was promoted to the acting rank of air commodore, the third Indian to hold the rank, after Subroto Mukerjee and Aspy Engineer.
+He was appointed the Air Officer Commanding No. 2 Training Group, the precursor to Training Command.
 The group comprised the majority of the ground training schools and all units of the RIAF in Southern India.

 After a year-long tenure, he was appointed Air Officer-in-Charge Technical and Supply services at Air headquarters.
-One of the three Principal staff officers (PSO) at Air HQ, he had the directorates of Equipment and Technical services under him.
-The directorates had responsibility of procurement, maintenance and servicing of all aircraft of the RIAF.
+One of the three Principal Staff Officers (PSO) at Air HQ, he had the directorates of Equipment and Technical services under him.
+The directorates were responsible for the procurement, maintenance and servicing of all aircraft of the RIAF.
 On 1 February 1949, the appointment was renamed to Air Officer-in-Charge Technical and Equipment Services.
-On 1 October 1951, he was made substantive Air Commodore.
+On 1 October 1951, he was made substantive air commodore.

 Death

 Narendra was flying a Dakota No. HJ-920 from England to India.
 While flying over the Mediterranean between Malta and Cyprus, the aircraft encountered adverse weather conditions over Cyprus.
-Emergency landing at Nicosia was not possible because of poor visibility.
-The aircraft lost its way in the fog and crashed near Gulnar in the Mersin province in Southern Turkey.
-The crash resulted in the death of all five crew.
+An emergency landing at Nicosia was not possible because of poor visibility.
+The aircraft lost its way in the fog and crashed near Gulnar in the Mersin province in southern Turkey, resulting in the death of all five crew.
 Along with Narendra were Flying Officer P. V. Phillipose, Flying Officer Sunil Kumar Ghosh, Sergeant B. S. Gill and Sergeant D'Souza.

-The mortal remains of Narendra, Ghosh and Gill were cremated with full military honours by the Gendarmarie at Gulnar.
-Phillipose and D'Souza were buried at the cemetery in Mersin by the Turkish Army.The Ambassador of India to Turkey, C. S. Jha, the Governor and Mayor of Mersin, the military attache and officials from the Embassy of India in Ankara, Foreign Consuls and officers and men of the Turkish Armed Forces paid tribute.
+The remains of Narendra, Ghosh and Gill were cremated with full military honours by the Gendarmarie at Gulnar.
+Phillipose and D'Souza were buried at the cemetery in Mersin by the Turkish Army.The Indian ambassador to Turkey, C. S. Jha, the governor and mayor of Mersin, the military attache and officials from the Indian embassy in Ankara, foreign consuls and officers and men of the Turkish Armed Forces paid tribute.

 Personal life

-Narendra was married to Devinderbir Kaur Sahiba, the daughter of Ranbir Singh Jind, the Maharaja of Jind State.
+Narendra married Devinderbir Kaur Sahiba, the daughter of Ranbir Singh Jind, the Maharaja of Jind State.
 The couple had a daughter.
 A son was born a few months after Narendra's death.
 His brothers-in-law, husbands of his wife's sisters, were Air Commodores R. H. D. Singh and J. C. Verma.
-His wife's brother, Flying Officer Gajinder Bir Singh also was an officer in the RIAF.